- February 19, 2020

 Millions of car accidents take place each year in the United States taking tens of thousands of lives.
 Unfortunately, no matter how many safety features automakers are adding to their cars, driving and riding in a car will always carry some level of risk of injury or death.

-Some of the best Los Angeles car accident lawyers estimate that nearly a half-million car crashes happened in the state of California last year alone.
+There are over six million car accidents each year in the United States.
 Considering how common accidents are, it’s likely nearly all drivers and passengers have experienced or will experience at least one crash in their lifetime.
 Drivers and passengers can significantly reduce their risk of sustaining an injury in these events by following these tips.

 How to Avoid Injuries in a Car Accident